Vsulc/spmspect/README.md

 SPM analysis of SPECT data based on STATISCOM and ISAS

 # requirements
-Matlab 2013a+, student version also working spm 12 and some spm 8 files recommended mricron mricro
+Matlab 2013a+, student version also working, spm 12 and some spm 8 files

+Recommended:
+mricron
+mricro

-64 bit system with 8 GB RAM - macOS, Windows 7-10, Linux
+64 bit system with 8+ GB RAM - macOS, Windows 7-10, Linux

 # Setting up
 This script uses Ictal, Interictal, MRI scan to coregister files to the patient's MRI space and then statistical analysis is done in Matlab and SPM 12